hstricklanducsd/yelpdata/README.md

 Copies of data files can also be found in this Google Drive Folder: https://drive.google.com/drive/folders/18uvcAZUd4xN8FQJJ_QcAjVAANQZ07ZVn?usp=drive_link

-This folder contains the ipynb notebooks, zipped supplemental datasets (in sub-folder "Source Data Files"), and csv output files from restaurant analysis (in sub-folder "Notebook Output CSV Files").
-Csv files can be used to replicate notebook results if needed.

 ## NOTEBOOKS:
 Make sure you have downloaded the given notebooks in the same local folder as the data files, and run them from that folder, in numerical sequence:
 1-EDA.ipynb